Jimmy Dudley

-James Randolph Dudley (September 27, 1909 – February 12, 1999) was an American sportscaster, best known as the play-by-play voice of Major League Baseball's Cleveland Indians for nearly two decades.
+James Randolph Dudley (September 27, 1909 – February 12, 1999) was an American sportscaster, best known as the radio play-by-play voice of Major League Baseball's Cleveland Indians for nearly two decades.

 Biography

 A native of Alexandria, Virginia, Dudley majored in chemistry at the University of Virginia.
 He turned to broadcasting in the late 1930s, starting out at a Charlottesville radio station.
-He moved up to calling Chicago Cubs and Chicago White Sox games from 1938–1941 before serving as a pilot in the U.S. Army Air Forces during World War II.
+He moved up to calling Pittsburgh Pirates games in 1937 and Chicago Cubs and Chicago White Sox games from 1938–1941 before serving as a pilot in the U.S. Army Air Forces during World War II.